Branded video content has become a must-have for business growth.

 This is another great way to position yourself as an industry thought leader and boost your brand awareness.

 Get the most out of your digital event and record the whole session.
-That way, you can edit it down later, and cut the best bits into shareable snippets for social media.
+That way, you can edit it down later and repurpose the best bits into shareable snippets for social media.

 How To Videos